Getting Married In Italy - Italian Wedding Guide

 Northern Italy can experience snow year-round in the mountainous regions.
 Lower altitudes experience a sunny summer.
 Precipitation increases in the spring around April and maximizes as the altitude increases.
 Winter in Northern Italy often sees dramatic snowfall, especially near the Alps.

-Central Italy displays prototypical Mediterranean climate and weather.
-The late spring and summer is filled with an abundance of sunshine from May to August.
+Central Italy displays a prototypical Mediterranean climate and weather.
+The late spring and summer are filled with an abundance of sunshine from May to August.
 Autumn becomes less sunny as the rainy season begins around October.
-Late autumn and winter is rainy and not as sunny Novermber to February, but sunshine increases as spring nears around late March.
+Late autumn and winter are rainy and not as sunny as November to February, but sunshine increases when spring is near in late March.
 Spring displays brilliant sunny days with minimal rain from March until May.

 Southern Italy is host to fantastically hot and sunny days in the summer from June until August.
-Autumn increases in precipitation around October and sunshine slightly decreases.
-Winter is frequently overcast December to February.
-Spring has a good balance of sunshine with not much precipitation March to May.
+Autumn increases in precipitation around October and sunshine slightly decrease.
+Winter is frequently overcast from December to February.
+Spring has a good balance of sunshine with not much precipitation from March to May.